Dynamics of Topological Defects in Type-II Superconductors under Gradients of Temperature/Spin Density: Motion of domain wall under temperature gradient

 \subsection{Model}

 We consider a superconductor subjected to a temperature gradient within the framework of Ginzburg-Landau theory.
 We assume that the system is spatially uniform within the $yz$-plane and all physical quantities vary only along the $x$-coordinate.
 Thus, the problem is reduced to a one-dimensional boundary value problem defined in the region $x_{\textrm{L}} \leq x\leq x_{\textrm{R}}$.
 For the sake of simplicity, we take $x_{\textrm{L}}=-x_{\textrm{R}}$ in this paper.
-Figure~\ref{figsystem} shows schematically the system we consider in this section.
+Figure~\ref{figsystem} shows schematically the system considered in this section, where the domain wall configuration is imposed by the boundary conditions on the order parameter.